 Not to mention the whole "you can't wear flip flops all year so which shoes still fit" discussion.

 So today we have not one but TWO awesome free printable checklists to help you get organized and start the school year off right along with organizing tips & affiliate links to some of our favorite items!

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #CreateWithHP #CollectiveBias

-To be fair, my oldest started at college last Fall so things were a little out of the ordinary at our house.
+To be fair, my oldest started at college last Fall (here's our College Prep Checklist in case you have one going soon!) so things were a little out of the ordinary at our house.

 However, there were a few things that just really threw us for a loop during the past school year too.

 The main thing was that my daughter's school went electronic and the kids started using iPads for so much of their work.
 BUT it's hard to use an iPad without wifi (easy when you're at home or in the classroom, however we take our studying with us on the way to activities or on evenings walks).